Loading...

 | #1 | Louisiana | 0 hours | $150 | Annual (expires December 31) |

-| #1 | Maine | 0 hours | $200 | Annual (expires March 31) |
+| #1 | Maine | 0 hours | $200 | Annual, expires March 31 |

 | #1 | Maryland | 0 hours | — | — |

-| #1 | Massachusetts | 0 hours | $100 | 1 year from date of issuance |
+| #1 | Massachusetts | 0 hours | $100 | 1 year from the date of issue |

 | #1 | Michigan | 0 hours | — | — |